“VAT is a simple tax…” so said Anthony Barber, Chancellor of the Exchequer on the introduction of VAT on April’ Fool’s Day in 1973.

 Mistakes can be costly!

-At QAccounting, we can help our Contractor’s comply with VAT rules and legislation, consider whether supplies are within the scope of VAT or outside the scope of VAT and answer the many questions that need answered to get it right first time.
+At QAccounting, we can help our client’s comply with VAT rules and legislation, consider whether supplies are within the scope of VAT or outside the scope of VAT and answer the many questions that need answered to get it right first time.
 Simple.
 So contact us today to learn more about our accounting services and why you should choose QAccounting as your online accountant!

 This weeks post was written by QAccounting VAT Manager Jennifer Martin.